hummingbot/hummingbot-site/docs/index.md

 <span class="quote">
 :material-format-quote-open:
 Hummingbot has served as a reliable base for us to build custom tools and strategies.
 It has many quality connectors and all components are well thought out, allowing us to flexibly modify the open source code.
-This enables us to run a reliable market making as a service operation on both DEX and CEX.
 :material-format-quote-close:
 </span>
 <br/><br/><br/>